EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems

 \subsection{The Agentic Configuration}

 In the context of EvoTest, the general learnable components $\theta$ from the J-TTL formulation (Section~\ref{sec:3}) are instantiated as a holistic \textbf{agentic configuration}, denoted by $\chi \in \mathcal{X}$.
 This configuration is a tuple $\chi = (p, M, h, u)$ that defines the agent's complete operational strategy: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.3em,partopsep=0.3em] \item \textbf{Policy Prompt ($p$):} A system prompt that provides high-level strategic guidance, heuristics, and behavioral guardrails to the backbone LLM. \item \textbf{Deployment-time Memory ($M$):} A structured, queryable database populated by the Evolver Agent after each episode.
 It stores the agent's prior experiences, effectively creating a persistent knowledge base.
 The memory is organized into distinct components, such as: (a) a \textit{success memory} that logs state-action pairs which led to score increases (e.g., \texttt{(state\_hash, action) -> score\_delta}), and (b) a \textit{failure memory} that records patterns associated with stalls or negative outcomes (e.g., repetitive action loops in a specific location).
-This allows the agent to recall specific, effective actions and avoid known pitfalls from past playthroughs. \item \textbf{Hyperparameters ($h$):} A set of parameters controlling the LLM's inference and the agent's decision-making, such as temperature, exploration strength, and stopping criteria. \item \textbf{Tool-Use Routines ($u$):} Active components executed at each decision-making step to operationalize knowledge and create useful state abstractions.
+This allows the agent to recall specific, effective actions and avoid known pitfalls from past playthroughs.
+For a detailed breakdown of the memory's data structure and concrete examples of its contents, please see Appendix~\ref{sec:memory_examples}. \item \textbf{Hyperparameters ($h$):} A set of parameters controlling the LLM's inference and the agent's decision-making, such as temperature, exploration strength, and stopping criteria. \item \textbf{Tool-Use Routines ($u$):} Active components executed at each decision-making step to operationalize knowledge and create useful state abstractions.